Salesforce is reinventing itself. Again.

 I wonder how long it will take businesses to find workarounds to Genie that sideline difficult customer issues.
 As we saw with the NPS and social media, it’s not the tools but how you use them that makes all the difference.

 Net Zero Cloud, Sustainability Management

-Speaking of how you use a tool, Salesforce stepped up in a big way to making sustainability issues core to its values.
-That’s to be applauded but much work remains.
-Salesforce’s Net Zero Cloud initiative as a few holes in it, though admittedly it’s better to have a few holes in the sail than no sail at all.
+Speaking of how you use a tool, Salesforce stepped up in a big way to make sustainability issues core to its values.
+That’s to be applauded, but much work remains.
+Salesforce’s Net Zero Cloud initiative has a few holes in it, though admittedly, it’s better to have a few holes in the sail than no sail at all.

 But here’s the rub.
-Too often we equate carbon capture with carbon sequestration.
-While trees can certainly capture carbon, they only live about a century on average and then they release their carbon back to the environment.
+Too often, we equate carbon capture with carbon sequestration.
+While trees can certainly capture carbon, they only live about a century on average and then they release their carbon back into the environment.
 So that’s a B+ on capture but a D on sequestration.

 Emissions are rapidly moving to the rearview mirror.
 States are announcing curtailment of internal combustion engines for transport by 2035, as California did this summer.
 Salesforce’s emissions tracking and calculating tools are a good effort at documenting carbon use, but other events of this summer say they may not find a home.

 Net Zero Marketplace will be available for carbon credit purchases in the U.S. starting in October 2022 and will be expanding to additional markets in 2023.
 (Image Credit: Salesforce)

 Carbon tracking is useful if you intend to implement a carbon tax, as many EU countries do.
 But the events of this summer and the 20 or so summers before suggest we’ll not see such a regimen in tax-phobic countries like the U.S.